mgilbert311/CS475-Proj2/README.txt

 Evan Carlin & Mark Gilbert
-2/27/2017
+3/17/2017

-This program implements a ready queue for the Xinu Kernel.
+This program builds upon the readyqueue in project1 and implements a priority queue with an aging policy so that we handle the issue of starvation.
+Our test case is in main.c and it did not change significantly.